Why You Need Product & Marketing Analytics to Drive Revenue

 Some important metrics product analytics offer that marketing analytics tools don’t always have the capacity for include:

-- What’s causing retention and churn amongst users
+- What’s causing retention and churn among users

 - Behavior within different user segments